chameleonTK/code-jam-2020/Qualification Round/readme.md

 My approach is using recursive and backtracking to contruct all possible matrix that satisfy both conditions but the time complexity is getting crazy.
 It works just for N < 5.
 Even when N==5, it goes dumps from time to time, especially when given K that is impossible to contruct a matrix, the programe has to finish all recursive then answer `IMPOSSIBLE`.
 Which is also impossible to run in a proper time limit.
 My stump idea is to run all the possible query and save it as a json then put it in my submitted code.
 So I made it!!
 Funny O(1) solution.

 The second attempt is to construct one simple matrix and use row/column swapping to get a satisfying K but it didn't work.
-Only a few number of K can be constructed in this way.
+Only a few number of K can be constructed in this way 🤕.

-Before I give up, I wrote another code which I started with getting diagonal values then use them to limit the options in recursive fuction but it is still not enough.
+Before I give up, I wrote another code which I started with getting diagonal values then use them to limit the options in recursive fuction but it is still not enough 🤕🤕.

-I am looking forward to an effecient solution to this problem.
-People sais it might be about `bipartite matching` but I'm still clueless about that word.
+I am looking forward to an effecient solution to this problem 🤩.
+People sais it might be about `bipartite matching` but I'm still clueless about that word 🤕🤕🤕.